-Created by Amy Cooper, the 200-hour VajraPani Yoga Teacher Training curriculum reflects the potential of personal responsibility that we hold as yoga practitioners and teachers.
+Created by Amy Cooper, the VajraPani Yoga Teacher Training curriculum provides a holistic understanding and view as an authentic foundation for yoga practice and teaching.
 Through this training we deepen our commitment and apply our studies, both inward and outward, in the spirit of serving others.
-VajraPani Yoga strives to integrate the physical health generating practices of Hatha Yoga with the ethical guidelines and transformative training behind yogic and Buddhist thought.
-Authenticity in action, speech, and thought promotes our greatest human capacities.
+VajraPani Yoga strives to integrate the physical health generating practices of Hatha Yoga with the virtues, values and inner growth underlying the Yogic and Buddhist view.

 The intention of the VajraPani Yoga Teacher Training/Advanced Studies program is to provide a skillful training with emphasis on deepening one’s personal yoga practice as the source from which grows informed, creative teaching and lifelong learning, as well as to train each aspiring teacher/student to become an effective and authentic vehicle for the teachings of yoga.
 As a registered Yoga Alliance school, this training upholds the 200-hour standards intended to strengthen the integrity of a certified yoga teacher.

 WHAT “STYLE” OF HATHA YOGA DO WE TEACH?